For days when you’re working remotely or hunkering down for a study sesh, these work-friendly cafes in Singapore with free WiFi will come in handy.

 Komyuniti, Level 10, 366 Orchard Road, Yotel Singapore, Singapore 238904

-Chill out and tuck into the mouth-watering selection of breakfast dishes, pastas and pastries while you let your little tots loose so you can gain valuable time to check those work emails.
+Chill out and tuck into the mouth-watering selection of breakfast dishes, pasta and pastries while you let your little tots loose so you can gain valuable time to check those work emails.
 With large outdoor seating areas and play corners for kids, this is every family’s ideal spot for lazy weekend brunches and post-playdate pick-me-ups.

 Kith, multiple locations including #01-44/45, Millenia Walk, 9 Raffles Boulevard, Singapore 039596